HCA97/LOL-Match-Outcome/README.md

 ### 3. Prefect Deployment

 > Note:
-> If you want to skip the data collection path and want to use the public data then you need deploy training pipelines. (`deploy-train-model & deploy-traininig-pipeline`)
+> If you want to skip the data collection path and want to use the public data, then you need to deploy training pipelines. (`deploy-train-model & deploy-training-pipeline`)

 To deploy the all the pipelines run:
 ```bash